Song (airline): History

-Before Song began service on April 15, 2003, as a low-cost Delta brand, the service engaged in a long-term branding strategy that identified a particular strata of hip, style-conscious professional women as their target market.
+Before Song began service on April 15, 2003, as a low-cost Delta brand, the service engaged in a long-term branding strategy that identified a particular stratum of hip, style-conscious professional women as their target market.
 Song was the first airline designed to target women.
 Portions of this branding process were documented in the 2004 Frontline episode "The Persuaders" and in the episode's additional materials.
 The name, brand identity, cabin interiors and airport environments were designed by Landor Associates in New York.
 Marketing for the launch of Song included a promotional tie-in with The Apprentice television show, as well as a brick and mortar boutique store called "Song in the City" the SoHo district of New York City and a storefront location in Boston's Prudential Center.

 Song was able to launch quickly and easily by repurposing Delta's aircraft, flight attendants, booking systems, and airport resources.
 Song's aircraft were fitted with leather seats and free personal entertainment systems at every seat, with audio MP3 programmable selections, trivia games that could be played against other passengers, a flight tracker, and satellite television (provided by the DISH Network).
 Song offered free beverages but charged for meals and liquor.
 Both brand-name snack boxes and healthy organic meals were offered.
 The flight safety instructions were sung or otherwise artistically interpreted, depending on the cabin crew.
 Song flight also included crew uniforms designed by Kate Spade, customized cocktails created by nightlife impresario Rande Gerber and an in-flight exercise program designed by New York City fitness guru David Barton.

-On September 14, 2005, Song's parent company, Delta Airlines, filed for bankruptcy, citing rising fuel costs.
+On September 14, 2005, Song's parent company, Delta Air Lines, filed for bankruptcy, citing rising fuel costs.
 Following the bankruptcy, several of Song's key supporters left Delta, and the company was unable to support two brands.
 In addition, Delta faced pressure from their unions, who were unhappy with Song and the loss of seniority privileges among its flight attendants.
 On October 28, 2005, Delta announced plans to discontinue the Song brand and incorporate its aircraft into Delta's mainline domestic long-haul operation beginning in May 2006.
 Eventually, the 48 Boeing 757-200 airplanes were converted to include 26 first-class seats and repainted with Delta colors.
 The eradication of the airline was seen by aviation analysts as a move to reduce costs and emerge from bankruptcy.

 Song was officially removed from future Delta schedules on February 22, 2006.
 Song's final flight was #2056 from Las Vegas McCarran International Airport to Orlando International Airport, which departed at 11:48 p.m. on April 30, 2006.

 Fleet

-In 2006, Song's fleet consisted of an all-Boeing 757 fleet.
+In 2006, Song's fleet consisted of an all–Boeing 757 fleet.